 There are a wide variety of places that you can get hearing aids, types of providers that can fit them for you, and prices to choose from.
-Hearing aids are an investment in your being able to hear other people clearly, and so it pays to also invest in where you buy them from.
+Hearing aids are an investment in your brain's hearing health, and so it pays to also invest in where you buy them from.